parsiya/Hugo-Octopress/README.md

 [toc-config]: https://gohugo.io/getting-started/configuration-markup/#table-of-contents

 ### Use toc in Frontmatter
 This ToC is on top of the page and does not appear in the summary.
-You customize the ToC for each page or globally:
+You can customize the ToC for each page or globally:

 1. Add a variable named  `toc` to the frontmatter of the post/page and set it to `true`.